quattor/documentation/docs/CAF/FileWriter.md

     `""`, so it's now possible to do "$fh" and get the contents of the file so far.

-    (Returns empty string on an already closed file.)

 - error, warn, info, verbose, debug, report, log, OK

     Convenience methods to access the log/reporter instance that might